dxmv/keramicka_zastita_sajt/README.md

   - [x] Services from images + button for services page
   - [ ] Why us + button for contact
   - [ ] Before & after + button for see more in gallery
+  - [ ] horizontal scroll for some parts

 - [ ] Packages page
   - [ ] Design from o3